Class Description | Morning Class | 15 - 19 October 2018

 Open to all and in particular welcoming people with visual impairment.

 Adriana Pegorer is an interdisciplinary dance artist interested in the interweaving of forms.

-Born in Italy, where she competed as an athlete and worked in visual arts and music, she moved to London in 1995 where she completed an Access to Performing Art course at the Hammersmith and West London College and graduated in Dance & Related Arts at Chichester University.
-She is a qualified Exercise & Fitness teacher, mat-work Pilate’s instructor and Massage therapist.
+Born in Italy, as a teenager she enjoyed physical activities such as running and volleyball and later worked in visual arts and at music concerts.
+She moved to London in 1995 where she completed an Access to Performing Art course at the Hammersmith and West London College and graduated in Dance & Related Arts at Chichester University.

 In 2008 Adriana founded the community organization Chiaroscuro offering inclusive movement education opportunities that foreground kinaesthetic awareness over visual mimesis.
 It started with tango sessions at the Royal National Institute for the Blind People and it progressed into the Moving Perceptions project.